textmining-infopros/Curated-Datasets/README.md

 # Curated Datasets (CD)

-This repository shows some of the additional datasets which are in open-access and can be used to practice text mining.
+This repository contains some of the additional datasets which are in open-access and can be used to practice text mining.

 # CD 1